hessamjami/hessamjami/README.md

 ## About Me
 I’m a researcher and developer with a passion for merging **bioinformatics**, **mechanobiology**, and **machine learning** to solve complex biomedical challenges.
 My primary focus areas include:
-- 🧬 **Bioinformatics**: RNA/DNA sequencing analysis to uncover biological insights.
-- 💉 **Reverse Vaccinology**: Designing vaccines for diseases like leukemia.

 - ⚙️ **Mechanobiology**: Simulating and analyzing Red Blood Cell (RBC) physiopathology.
 - 🤖 **Machine Learning**: Applying cutting-edge models for disease diagnosis and medical image analysis.
+- 🧬 **Bioinformatics**: RNA/DNA sequencing analysis to uncover biological insights.

 I thrive on interdisciplinary collaboration and am always eager to contribute to innovative projects that blend biology, physics, and computation.